samdish7/samdish7/README.md

   - 💪 Weightlifting 💪
   - 🐟 Fishing 🐟
   - 🎮 Playing video games 🎮
-  - 🏈 Watching (and sometimes playing) Sports 🏈
+  - 🏈 Watching (and sometimes attempting to play) Sports 🏈

 #### Disclaimer :rotating_light:

   All of my work is for **REFERENCE ONLY**.
 I do not condone the act of cheating or any type of academic dishonesty.
-In short, you can use my work as reference, but do/submit your own work 😄.
+In short, do/submit your own work 😄.

 ## Visitor Counter :eyes: